Home - Dinner - Chicken - Mediterranean Chicken Kabobs

 Instructions

-• Whisk all ingredients in a bowl or pulse in a food processor until smooth.
-Sauce can be made up to 3-5 days ahead (keep refrigerated until ready to serve).
+• Whisk all ingredients in a bowl until smooth.
+The sauce can be made up to 3-5 days ahead.
+Keep it refrigerated until ready to use.
+If the sauce thickens as it sits, stir in cold water, a few teaspoons at a time, to reach a thick, spoonable consistency.

 Assemble and cook chicken skewers

-• Preheat a grill to medium-high heat (about 375F or 190C) for direct grilling about 15 minutes before cooking.
-If cooking the skewers indoors, preheat oven to 450 degrees and line a large baking sheet with aluminum foil.
+• About 15 minutes before you're ready to cook, preheat a grill to medium-high heat (about 375F or 190C) for direct grilling.
+If you're cooking the skewers indoors, preheat the oven to 450 degrees and line a large rimmed baking sheet (or two medium ones) with aluminum foil.

-• Put the skewers on the preheated grill and cook until the chicken is cooked through, 3-5 minutes per side.
+• Grilling: Put the skewers on the preheated grill and cook until the chicken is cooked through, 3-5 minutes per side.
 If they're browning too fast, move to the cooler part of the grill and cover to finish cooking.
-If you're cooking in the oven, bake about 20 minutes, turning once, until the chicken is no longer pink and the cheese is browned.
+Baking: Arrange the skewers on the prepared baking sheets.
+Bake 20 minutes, turning once halfway through, until the chicken is no longer pink and the tomatoes are bursting.

 To serve

-• Spread about 1/4 cup of the yogurt sauce on a large platter.
-Arrange the skewers on top and squeeze the lemon wedges over.
-Serve with cucumber, feta and additional sauce on the side.
+• Spread about ¼ cup of the yogurt sauce on a large platter.
+Arrange the skewers on top and sprinkle with the feta cheese and cilantro.
+Squeeze the lemon wedges over and serve with additional sauce on the side.

 Karen’s Notes and Tips